A quick overview

 We don’t tolerate bullying or harassment of any kind on Snapchat.
 Your teen can take one or more of the following actions.

-- Reporting: press and hold on the Snap or Story, then tap the 🏳️ button.
-Let us know what’s going on – we’ll do our best to help!
+Reporting: press and hold on the Snap or Story or click the ⋮ button in the upper right-hand corner, then tap the “Report Snap” button.
+Let us know what's going on — we'll do our best to help!
 You can also report any other type of content you receive.
+For more information about reporting, download our Quick-Guide to Snapchat Reporting!

-- Blocking: if someone is sending your teen inappropriate Snaps or Chats, you can always block that account.
-Just go to the Chat with that person, tap the ☰ button, and tap “Block Friend”.
+Blocking: if someone is sending your teen inappropriate Snaps or Chats, you can always block that account.
+Just go to the profile of that person, click the three horizontal dots in the upper right-hand corner, and tap “Block Friend”.

-- To leave a Group Chat without opening the Chat itself, you can just press and hold on the group name on the Friends screen, tap “Settings”, and then tap “Leave Group”.
+To leave a Group Chat without opening up the Chat itself, you can just press and hold on the Group name on the Friends screen, tap the three horizontal dots in the upper right-hand corner, and then tap “Leave Group”.

 Q. How can I monitor what my teen is watching on Discover?